aspect-build/rules_js/README.md

 -   The downside is that Bazel rules/macro authors (even `genrule` authors) must re-path inputs and outputs to account for the working directory under `bazel-out`, and must ensure that sources are copied there first.
+    This forces users to pass a `BAZEL_BINDIR` in the environment of every node action. https://github.com/bazelbuild/bazel/issues/15470 suggests a way to improve that, avoiding that imposition on users.